infobliss/Glam2Commons-Report/index.md

 - Added support for adding multiple categories for the images.
 - Prevented uploading of images that are already present in Wikimedia Commons.
 - Enabled showing of proper error messages in the UI when exceptions occur.
-- Deployed the app on Wikimedia Founadtion Toollabs ([link](https://tools.wmflabs.org/glam2commons/)).
+- Deployed the app on Wikimedia Foundation Toollabs ([link](https://tools.wmflabs.org/glam2commons/)).
 - Added two GLAMs (National Archief, Amsterdam Museum) into the tool.

 ### Achievements

 To make the tool easily scalable was a challenge in itself.
-We have followed a OOP based approach where there is a base class from which all GLAM classes inherit.
+We have followed a OOP based approach to meet this challenge.
+There is a base class from which all GLAM classes inherit.
 For inclusion of a new GLAM the corresponding GLAM class has to define a set of pre-decided attributes and methods.
 The details of the architecture is [here](https://commons.m.wikimedia.org/wiki/User:Infobliss/Glam2Commons/How_to_add_a_new_glam).

 ### Next steps